IAmSamHeleneC/myfirstapp/README.md

 # MyFirstApp
-This is my first application utilizing several different programming languages
+This is my first application utilizing several different programming languages and incorporating springboot for the first time.

  What is Included in this application?
-(Programming languages used) CSS Styling (through a CSS Sheet)
+(Programming languages used) -CSS Styling (through a CSS Sheet)
+-Java file (to include bootstrap)

-HTML (multiple pages)
+-HTML (multiple pages)
 What was added in?
 Images to your web pages
 Investigate HTML Forms & add a form